Black Abbey

-The Black Abbey of Kilkenny, Ireland, is a Catholic priory of the Dominican Order, dedicated to the Holy and Undivided Trinity.
+The Black Abbey of Kilkenny, (an Mhainistir Dhubh in irish), Ireland, is a Catholic priory of the Dominican Order, dedicated to the Holy and Undivided Trinity.
 Black Abbey was established in 1225 as one of the first houses of the Dominican Order in Ireland.

 The history of the Black Abbey is marked by several reversals of fortune under different governments.

 Name

 The name Black Abbey derives from the use of the term "Black Friars" to describe members of the Dominican Order.
 This in turn derives from the black cappa or cloak which Dominicans wear over their white habits.

 Site

 When the priory was founded the 13th century, the town of Kilkenny was divided into two parts by the Bregach River.
 One part was occupied mainly by indigenous Irish (Irishtown) and the other by English (Norman) settlers.
 The Dominicans established the priory between those two towns and outside the city walls because they wished to show their independence from either side.

 In practical terms, the site chosen for the priory presented challenges, because ever since the priory was established, right up to the present time, the buildings are subject to annual flooding from the river.